Medical Coder Resume Examples

 - •Industry-specific: Include relevant medical and coding terminology to demonstrate expertise.

-- Relevant certifications (e.g., CPC, CCS)
+- Active certifications (e.g., CPC, CCS, COC, CRC, CPB, CPCO)

-- Experience with medical coding software
+- Experience with EHR and encoder software (Epic, 3M, Cerner)

-- Knowledge of medical terminology
+- Knowledge of medical terminology and anatomy

 Common Mistakes to Avoid